xrd/BuildingToolsWithGithubBook/BUILDING.md

 the lines specified in the callouts, and adds a prefix to those callouts so you could copy and paste the code without modification into a script (without this, the pasted code would have invalid syntax...)

+## Extensions

+If you want to include the docinfo.html and docinfo-footer.html file, which reference files in the extras directory add the `BTWG_EXTRAS=1` flag to your build command.
+This enables cryptocurrency micro-contributions, customizations and easy mobile friendly editing.